 - Begin with Opening Circle - Invite a class member to share their vision board with the class.

 My Herítage

 Physical activity was the basis of all aspects of our ancestors' lifestyle.
-Gathering food, hunting, tending crops, building longhouses, and playing Lacrosse all required a great deal of physical exertion.
+Gathering food, hunting, fishing, tending crops, building lodges all required a great deal of physical exertion.
 Their food came from the source.